- Fee assured

 Current NHS consultant posts held

-Consultant Upper GI Surgeon and Head of Upper GI Services at University College Hospitals London
+Honorary Consultant Upper GI Surgeon, University College Hospitals London

 Patient preferences for surgical treatment